Sale of Seattle National Archives property is being speeded up. Attorney General Bob Ferguson says he will sue

 Perhaps there will be a listening tour by the board.

 At the Oct.
-1 meeting, however, board member Styles had a different perspective.
+1 meeting, however, board member Angela Styles had a different perspective.

 It’s all good.
 She says, “We feel like we’ve come off with a good start.”